microbug/docker-cryptostorm-client/README.md

 ### NET_ADMIN required
 Running VPN clients in Docker **requires NET_ADMIN**.
 That means you need to add `--cap-add NET_ADMIN` if running through `docker run` or use the [relevant docker-compose method](https://docs.docker.com/compose/compose-file/#cap_add-cap_drop). **If you don't do this, the container won't be able to connect and will exit**.

+### DNS
+**You must specify DNS servers or the container won't be able to run**.
+It is suggested that you use [Cryptostorm's deepDNS service](https://github.com/cryptostorm/cstorm_deepDNS).
+You should look through the [list of resolvers](https://github.com/cryptostorm/cstorm_deepDNS/blob/master/dnscrypt-resolvers.csv) and select the two that are closest (geographically) to **your chosen Cryptostorm node**, not your physical location.
+This is because DNS is accessed over the VPN once it has started.